-The Group applies the short-term lease recognition exemption to its short-term leases of plant and equipment (i.e. leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+The Group applies the short-term lease recognition exemption to leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
 It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered to be low value.
 Lease payments on short-term leases and leases of low value assets are recognised as expense on a straight-line basis over the lease term.